Search

 3. on a different subject, the apostle Paul asserted, “we aim at what is honorable not only in the Lord’s sight but also in the sight of man” (Second Corinthians 8:21).

-4. any date that insists on doing things that violate your convictions or make you feel vulnerable to temptation is not going to be there when the punishment is meted out
+4. any date that insists on doing things that violate your convictions or make you feel vulnerable to temptation is not going to be there when the punishment is handed out

 C. Respect the Boundaries